Symmetry operations and Critical Behaviour in Classical to Quantum Stochastic Processes: Classical and quantum stochastic processes

-From the above definition we know two things, firstly that condition (\ref{Eq:CPTP-condition-for-KrausOperators}) is always satisfied, and therefore, $\LT$ is a valid CPTP map; secondly, that the evolution defined in Eq.(\ref{classicalMap-KR}), is purely classical.
-Since the map $\LT$, belongs to the set of incoherent CPTP maps, \ie, which are neither able to create nor detect coherence \cite{BaCrPl14, winter2016}.
+where it is straight forward to show that condition (\ref{Eq:CPTP-condition-for-KrausOperators}) is always satisfied.
+Note that the maps $\LT(n)$ belong to the set of incoherent CPTP maps, which are neither been able to create nor detect coherence~\cite{BaCrPl14, winter2016}.